Join & Support a General Strike

 The General Strike’s Demands

-According to General Strike US, specific demands will come from leaders and experts of existing fights for racial, economic, gender and environmental justice once we have has reached 6 million Strike Cards.
+According to General Strike US, specific demands will come from leaders and experts of existing fights for racial, economic, gender and environmental justice once we have reached 6 million Strike Cards.
 The current working list of demands includes a broad range of left-wing populist measures that directly oppose fascism and authoritarianism, including a new Constitutional convention; enshrining of rights to help equalize treatment of Indigenous people, LGBTQ+ people, people of color, and people with disabilities; improving labor rights; repealing of Citizens United, and protection of voting rights.
 You can find the full list of preliminary demands here, at generalstrikeus.com/demands.

 Do Strikes Work?